pieter-van-prooijen/frontpage/README.md

 Use the `lein cljsbuild auto` command to automatically compile modified Clojurescript files.

+Or use the `lein figwheel` command to automatically compile and reload changed sources in to the application.
+This automatically uses the clsjbuild ffunctionality.

 # Todo
 Sort the date related facet lists.